PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ### Introducing the Localized Labels Table Strategy

-As discussed earlier in this article, the Power BI localization features are supported at the dataset definition level but not at the report layout level.
-At first you might ask the question *how can I localize text-based values that are not stored inside the dataset definition?*
+As discussed earlier in this article, the Power BI localization features are supported at the dataset level but not at the report layout level.
+At first you might ask the question “*how can I localize text-based values in a Power BI report that are not stored inside the dataset?”*
-The answer to this question is that there is no easy way to accomplish this.
-A better question to ask is *how can I add the text-based values for report labels to a dataset to add localization support?*
+The answer to this question is that there is no simple way to accomplish this.
+A better question to ask is “*how can I add the text-based values for report labels into the dataset to add localization support?”*

 The idea behind the **Localized Labels** table isn’t all that complicated.
 Power BI supports tracking translations for dataset objects.
 Therefore, you create a special table in the dataset and add a measure for each report label.
-Once you have created a measure for each report label, you can just let Power BI store and manage report label translations in the exact same way that it does for metadata translations.
+Once you have created a measure for each report label, you can just let Power BI store and manage report label translations behind the scenes in the exact same way that it does for metadata translations.
+In fact, report label translations are stored as metadata translations for the measures that have been added to the **Localized Labels** table.

-Translations Builder provides commands to create the **Localized Labels** table and to add a measure each time you add a report label.
-The Localized Labels table is created as a hidden table behind the scenes.
+Translations Builder provides a convenient command to create the **Localized Labels** table.
+There are also other commands to add a measure each time you need a report label.
+The **Localized Labels** table is created as a hidden table behind the scenes.
 The idea is that you can do all the work to create and manage report labels inside the Translation Builder user experience.
-There is no need to inspect or modify the Localized Labels table using the Power BI Desktop dataset design experience.
+There is no need to inspect or modify the **Localized Labels** table using the Power BI Desktop dataset design experience.

-The **TranslationsBuilderLiveDemo.pbix** sample demonstrates a hidden **Localized Labels** table to provide a set of localized labels for all titles, headings and button captions used throughout the report.
+Here's an example of the **Localized Labels** table from the live demo project **ProductSalesMultiLanguage.pbix**.
+As you can see it provides localized report labels for all titles, headings and button captions used throughout the report.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image30.png"
 style="width:2.06788in;height:1.78616in" />

-Translations Builder 1.0 introduced the Localized Labels table, but it did not take the strategy far enough.
-Consequently, it was petty awkward to surface report label translations from the Localized Labels table directly on a report page.
-With version 2.0, Translations Builder has an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for report designers to surface report label translations on a report page.
+Translations Builder 1.0 introduced the **Localized Labels** table, but it did not take the strategy far enough.
+Consequently, it was petty awkward to surface report labels from the **Localized Labels** table directly on a report page.
+Translations Builder 2.0 introduces an evolved strategy to perform more work behind the scenes in order to make it easier and more natural for report designers to surface localized labels on a report page.

-You start by adding the **Localized Labels** table to the current PBIX project by executing the **Create Localized Labels Table** command from the **Generate Translated Tables** menu.
+You can start by adding the **Localized Labels** table to a PBIX project by executing the **Create Localized Labels Table** command from the **Generate Translated Tables** menu.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image31.png"